Get a quote

 Our supplier network consists predominantly of commercial aircraft operators engaged in the transportation by air of passengers and/or cargo, together with other aviation support services providers.
 The majority of these suppliers are engaged on a short term, transaction specific, basis.

-We will not knowingly conduct business with anyone engaged in modern slavery or human trafficking or knowingly permit such conduct to be carried out in any of our supply chains.
+We will not knowingly conduct business with anyone engaged in modern slavery or human trafficking or knowingly permit such conduct to be carried out in any of our supply chains and we take steps to identify and address such risks.

 We have adopted a risk-based approach to the assessment of our business and supply chain, taking geographical, industry, regulatory and market factors into account in order to identify whether there are in fact categories of supply that present a higher risk of modern slavery being present.

-To date, there have been no reported instances of concerns regarding modern slavery or human rights within our businesses or supplier network.
+To date, there still have been no reported instances of concerns regarding modern slavery or human rights within our businesses or supplier network through any of our channels (e.g. Whistleblowing channel) or through our staff.

 Our Responsibility